telee0/admin_scripts/lab-save/README.md

 - lab-save.py	- main script
 - conf/lab.py	- configuration file
 - conf/*.txt		- device lists, each belonging to a device type with applicable configuration

+### Parallel execution support

+This configuration key controls the concurrency setting by allowing a larger pool of threads to interact with target devices.
+Set this large enough for the script to complete the tasks more quickly.
+'max_workers': 50